cycle/docs/relation/morphed.md

 Relations points to external entity using complex key [role, outerKey].

-> [Avoid use](http://duhallowgreygeek.com/polymorphic-association-bad-sql-smell/) of theese relations when possible.
+> [Avoid use](http://duhallowgreygeek.com/polymorphic-association-bad-sql-smell/) of these relations when possible.

 ## Definition
 In order to associate entity with one of multiple external objects you have to define common interface first: